tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

 * `getpass` is a library that allows us to ask for a password in the command line securely.
 We'll use this to get the Keystore password later.

-Now, we'll need to add the following code to pull the Keystore, prompt for a password, decrypt the key and convert to and `Account` object.
+Now, we'll need to add the following code to pull the Keystore, prompt for a password, decrypt the key, and convert to an `Account` object.

 Add the following code after the first account assignment: